Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 When you compare Notion free vs paid, the differences become noticeable for teams or businesses.
 Paid plans like the Notion Plus Plan unlock unlimited uploads, 30 days of version history, and priority support.

-Upgrading to the Notion Business Plan also opens tools like audit logs and up to 250 guest collaborators.
+Upgrading to the Notion Business Plan also opens tools like audit logs, up to 250 guest collaborators, and — most importantly — full Notion AI access including AI Agents, Ask Notion, and AI writing assistance.

 Here’s what I recommend: If you’re an individual or a part of a small team testing the waters, stick to the free plan.
 But if your team grows or your projects become more demanding, upgrading might be worth the investment.